bvgoncharov/correlated_noise_pta_2020/data/dr2_timing_20200607/start_noisefiles/README.md

-Noise files after PE with the correct noise models.
+Original noise files after PE with the correct noise models, except for:
-Bug: J1713's noise file produces log likelihood of -inf, when white noise parameters are fixed.
-Perhaps I did not sample long enough...
+ - J1713+0747.
+Noise file has been updated to solve a log-likelihood=-inf problem.
+The original noise file is located in "originals/".